 By the middle of the eleventh century, Earl Godwine might have seemed pretty much at the height of his power.
 His daughter was married to King Edward, Godwine himself held the most important Earldom in England and his second son Harold was Earl of East Anglia.
 He had more strapping sons awaiting their turn for the next vacant earldoms.

 But on closer inspection, things were not quite right.
 By 1051, it was apparent that Queen Edith was not likely to give birth to an heir, thus reducing her own and Godwine’s influence.
 Swegn, Godwine’s eldest son, had shamed the family by his outrageous behavior, then committed the heinous crime of murdering his own cousin.
-And to make matters worse, King Edward was surrounding himself with powerful Norman allies and churchmen, culminating in appointing Robert of Jumieges as Archbishop of Canterbury against Godwine’s and the local monks’ approved choice.
-Archbishop Robert immediately began poisoning Edward’s mind against Godwine, especially bringing up the old question about Alfred‘s fate and Godwine’s alleged role in the tragedy concerning the King’s brother.
+And to make matters worse, King Edward was surrounding himself with powerful Norman allies and churchmen.
+This culminated in the appointment of Robert of Jumieges as Archbishop of Canterbury against Godwine’s and the local monks’ approved choice.
+Archbishop Robert immediately launched into a campaign against Godwine, accusing him of stealing church property.
+Then he moved onto the old accusation of Godwine’s alleged role in the tragic death of the King’s brother Alfred.
+It didn’t take much to stir up Edward’s simmering resentment.

 Eustace turned around at full gallop and took his remaining men back to King Edward at Gloucester, demanding justice.
 Enraged, the King summoned Earl Godwine and insisted that he immediately chastise the offending town with fire and sword.
 This was putting the king above the law, and Godwine refused, insisting on a full trial.
 Then, having had his say, he retreated to his estate, leaving the King securely in the hands of the Normans.
 It didn’t take long before Godwine’s refusal to obey the King was construed as traitorous.